Make sure your trash is headed to the right place.

 Household hazardous waste: Residents can find disposal sites for household hazardous waste on MPCA’s household hazardous waste webpage.

-Recycling: For recycling guidelines and locations, check out the Recycle More website.
+Recycling: For recycling guidelines and locations, check out your county or city website.
 Not only does recycling mean less garbage being sent to landfills or incinerators, it also helps Minnesota’s economy.
 The recycling industry supports 20,000 jobs in the state, paying an estimated $760 million in wages and adding nearly $3 billion to Minnesota’s economy.

 Electronics: For electronic trash (E-waste), the MPCA offers a list of registered collectors as well as tips for recycling.
 Electronics such as televisions, computers, and DVD players contain toxic metals and chemicals.
 When thrown away, they can release heavy metals and other chemicals to the environment.
 Almost anything electronic can be recycled these days.